|

 claim to have them.

-If you are looking for a silver
+If you are looking for a silvery grulla foal, educate yourself.

 a creme gene."
-The creme gene usually gives the foal blue eyes at birth.
+The creme gene usually gives the foal blue eyes at birth,

 Buy cautiously if you are trying to buy

-taken!
+foals" who later shed out black or dark grulla.
 Your best bet is to visit the farm and look at the under-color of the foal coat, or at the back of the foal's buttocks where it has

 begun to shed.
 Even at that, grullas change so much in their first